 Get to know Abby

-What are you doing in school?
+What are you doing for work?

 How long have you been singing in choirs?